alauri/oracle-tac-apps/README.md

 In general:

->  Availability is the degree to which an application and database service is available[^1]
+> Availability is the degree to which an application and database service is
+> available[^1]

-Users, and developers, really want their systems are always ready to provide information and because of this they need the **High Availability (HA)**.
+All users want their systems always relaible and ready to return information and this can be achieved only with the **Hight Availability (HA)**.

-In this project you can find examples of HA in different programming languages alongside systems orchestration to setup working environments for demonstrative purposes.
+# Project history

+We created this project to show how the HA can impact client applications connected to Oracle databases.

+This project wants to show the same code, but in different programming languages, taking advantage of the HA by using the **Oracle CX** driver.

-## Project structure
+## The structure

-This project is organized into examples in different programming languages under the folder **examples** and a configuration management tool with Ansible[^2] under the folder **orchestrate**.
+Under the folder **examples** there are dimonstrative applications grouped by programming language.

+Folder **orchestration** gives you the possibility to set up a working remote environment with Ansible[^2].

 [^1]: https://docs.oracle.com/en/database/oracle/oracle-database/19/haovw/overview-of-ha.html